serramatutu/serramatutu.io/content/blog/git-tricks.md

 # Acknowledgements

-I'd like to thank Tim Connor, the great Senior Staff software engineer that taught me all of this during a [dbt Labs](https://www.getdbt.com/) company off-site.
-This knowledge has saved me countless hours of head scratching and greatly improved the way I use git and submit PRs for review.
+I'd like to thank Tim Connor, the great software engineer that taught me all of this during a [dbt Labs](https://www.getdbt.com/) company off-site.
+This knowledge has saved me from a lot of head scratching and greatly improved the way I use git and submit PRs for review.